lorenzotomada/NS_continuation/tutorial.md

 ```
+### The `BlockSchurPreconditioner`
 Recall that, in addition to solving the unsteady problem, if we use the previously introduced continuation algorithm, then we also need to solve the steady Navier-Stokes equations.

 To do that, a different preconditioner with respect to SIMPLE needs to be implemented.

-My choice was to stick to the one presented in the deal.II tutorial [step 57](https://www.dealii.org/current/doxygen/deal.II/step_57.html), modifying it in order to make it compatible with execution using MPI.
+My choice was to stick to the one presented in the `deal.II` tutorial [step 57](https://www.dealii.org/current/doxygen/deal.II/step_57.html), modifying it in order to make it compatible with execution using MPI.

 Since no other novelties with respect to step 57 are introduced, no further comments are provided on this topic, and we refer the interested reader to the aforementioned tutorial and the references therein.